Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: Conclusion

 \section{Conclusion}

 In this paper, we proposed a probabilistic top-down based hierarchical forecasting approach, that obtains coherent, probabilistic forecasts without the need for a separate reconciliation stage.
 Our approach is built around a novel deep-learning model for learning the distribution of proportions according to which a parent time series is disaggregated into its children time series.
-Our model is flexible enough to be coupled with any univariate probabilistic forecasting method of choice for the root time series.
-It is also more scalable than previous deep-learning based probabilistic hierarchical forecasting approach in terms of training batch-size requirements.
 We show in empirical evaluation on several public datasets, that our model obtains state-of-the-art results compared to previous methods.
-We also provide some theoretical justification of the top-down approach in a simplified hierarchical linear prediction setting.

-For future work, we plan to investigate joint optimization of root-level probabilistic models and proportions model within a single neural-network training framework.
-We also plan to explore how to extend our approach to handle more complex hierarchical structural constraints, beyond trees.
+For future work, we plan to explore extending our approach to handle more complex hierarchical structural constraints, beyond trees.
+We would also like to note that currently our theoretical justification only applies to learning historical proportions; it would be interesting to extend it to predicted future proportions.